MileHacker Logo

 • Getting Around: Public buses (VTA) traverse the island.
 Car rentals are available, but parking is challenging and expensive.
 Bikes are popular for shorter distances.
 Ferries link the island to the mainland.

-• Cost of Visit: Martha''s Vineyard is a high-cost destination, especially in summer.
+• Cost of Visit: Martha''s Vineyard is a high-cost destination, notably in the summer months.
 Accommodations, dining, and activities reflect this.
 Plan your budget accordingly.

 • Best Time to Visit: Shoulder seasons (May/June and September/October) offer pleasant weather, fewer crowds, and lower prices.
 The summer season is vibrant but crowded.